Vegetable gardening tips

 Here are some tips on preparing your ground for a vegetable garden.
 It does not matter if you start with seeds or small plants the process is basically the same.
 Choose a good location.

 Readings less than 7.0 indicate acidy soil, while higher readings indicate high alkaline.
 The dry Southwest will usually have high alkaline soil.
-A soil acidified will help correct alkaline soils.
+Soil that is acidified will help correct alkaline soils.
 Lime will help correct high acidic dirt.

-Vegetables and Chili plants love the long southwestern sunshine which is ideal for productive and abundant crop.
-Again, be careful with the mid summer sun in the Southwest this means late June, July and August.
+They love the long southwestern sunshine which is ideal for a productive and abundant crop.
+Again, be careful with the midsummer sun in the Southwest this means late June, July, and August.

 Rototill the land or at least dig up the soil with a shovel to loosen the dirt/soil.
 Be sure to test your soil before continuing.

-Clear the spot or location of any large rocks, grass or weeds that may be in the area.
+Clear the spot or location of any large rocks, grass, or weeds that may be in the area.
 Chili peppers and vegetables do NOT like cooler temperatures.
-Plant them when temperatures are consistently above 50 degrees fahrenheit during the night.
+Plant them when temperatures are consistently above 50 degrees Fahrenheit during the night.
 For those who like hot chili plants, let them dry out slightly throughout the season before watering again.
 This will produce a hotter chili pod.

 Many nurseries have vegetables and chile already planted as seedlings.
-These type of plants will do better for the novice gardener since they are already set to plant and grow!
-Going organic is a good way to grow natural chemical free vegetables.
+These types of plants will do better for the novice gardener since they are already set to plant and grow!
+Going organic is a good way to grow natural chemical-free vegetables.

 Fertilizing and watering vegetable plants